-However, when the Jewish people speak negatively (lashon hara) about one another, satan can approach G-d with a claim that he has a right to prosecute them.
+However, when the Jewish people speak negatively (lashon hara) about one another, Satan can approach G-d with a claim that he has a right to prosecute them.
 Satan says, "If Your children are speaking negatively about one another without any constructive purpose, I should be allowed to speak about their record to prosecute them."

-G-d allows satan to bring prosecuting, which brings about untold tragedy.
+G-d allows Satan to bring prosecuting, which brings about untold tragedy.
 When the Attribute of Justice is in effect, the level of suffering that comes upon the Jewish people is severe and it does not differentiate between the devoutly righteous and the evil.
 This is the reason the sin of lashon hara is considered to be even more severe than the Three Cardinal Sins.
 G-d endowed man with the power of speech in order to study Torah and engage in other verbalization of spirituality.

-The Gemara in Tractate Sanhedrin cites a verse from Eyov, "Man was created to toil..."
+Gemara in Tractate Sanhedrin citing Eyov: "Man was created to toil..."
 The Gemara asks, "To toil in what?"
 It answers based on the verse, "To toil in Torah."
 Man toils in Torah through its verbal articulation.
 G-d Created existence for man to be able to perfect himself and existence through the study of Torah.
 If one utilizes his speech, which was given to him to perfect himself and the world in a spiritual context, if he chooses to putrefy it though lashon hara it is considered an abuse and desecration of the ultimate that was given to mankind.

-The Gemara in Tractate Niddah tells us that the children of Yehudah were taken by G-d because they wasted seed.
-The Gemara asks, "What was one of the failings of the generation of the Great Flood?
+Gemara in Tractate Niddah: The children of Yehudah were taken by G-d because they wasted seed.
+"What was one of the failings of the generation of the Great Flood?
 They were considered to be slaughterers of children (shochtei yeladim) (based on a verse in Prophets)."
-The Gemara explains that the letter "shin" in the word "shochtei" could also be read as "sin" which would read as "sochtei yeladim."
+The letter "shin" in the word "shochtei" could also be read as "sin" which would read as

+"sochtei yeladim."
 Meaning, they had the ability to bring about children with their seed, but because they wasted their seed, they wasted potential lives.
 Thus, the Gemara concludes that one who wastes seed is the equivalent of the generation of the Great Flood.